 Types of hearing aids available

-The larger the in the ear hearing aid, the greater the need due to the severity of the hearing loss or the manual dexterity of the recipient using it.
+The larger the ear hearing aid, the greater the need due to the severity of the hearing loss or the manual dexterity of the recipient using it.
 The smaller the hearing aid, the milder the hearing loss or the desire for it to be as invisible as possible.

 Invisible hearing aids